Virtually Endless Backcountry Opportunities…

 Climb ratings: 5.5 – 5.8

-The recently pioneered climbs of Avalanche Pass are as scenic as any in the East.
+The climbs of Avalanche Pass are as scenic as any in the East.
 With an abundance of multi-pitch crack and corner climbs of moderate grades, this area is sure to grow in popularity.
 The approach is straight forward and camping opportunities abound.
 Don’t forget your camera/phone on this one!

 Climb ratings: 5.6 – 5.10